crowdfightcovid19/req-550-Syria/data/real_models/README_models.md

     * **Contacts_matrix_construction.R**- uses **classes_structure** and **classes_contacts** to compute the contact matrix (C_ij) for the null model as described [here](https://github.com/crowdfightcovid19/req-550-Syria/blob/master/manuscripts/DerivationOfR0_APG.pdf)
     * **contacts_structure**- the contact matrix (average number of contacts of an individual of class i with an individual of class j, C_ij)

+* **shield directories**: Shield directories contain simulations in which a safety zone is simulated.
+    * The label `cont` refers to the number of contacts per week that an individual in the green zone can have with individuals in the orange zone (always under the assumptions of the buffer zone).
+The
+    * The label `age$description` describes the population living in the green zone:
+        * **age3**: only older adults.
+        * **age3+age2**: older adults plus younger adults with comorbidities.
+        * **age3+age2+$percent**: older adults plus younger adults with comorbidities, plus other adults (e.g. spouses) and young kids (under 13) up to $percent of the total population.

+** The following models are obsolete tests **

 * **model_1_1**
 * Shielding with shielded population permitted to have visits from 2 family members per week